Sonos Logo

 Sonos Logo 2002-2011

-In the debut logo, the word “SONOS” is placed inside a light geometric shape in the form of a rectangle with rounded edges.
-The background color is not uniform, but white-gray, with a shadow and a gradient.
-A thin black sans serif font is used for the brand name.
+In the debut logo, the word “SONOS” is set within a light, geometric rectangle with rounded corners.
+The background color is not uniform but white-gray, with a shadow and a gradient.
+The brand name is in a thin black sans-serif font.
 The inscription is surrounded by a narrow, broken frame with two red inserts.

 The second Sonos wordmark was developed in collaboration with Bruce Mau Design.
-In rebranding, the geometric shape disappeared, leaving five black letters on a blank white background.
+The geometric shape disappeared in rebranding, leaving five black letters on a blank white background.
 The font has become bolder compared to the previous one.
-In 2015, the same company BMD slightly modified the logo, making the lines even wider.
-But the overall concept has not changed: the designers have kept black and white minimalism and classic simple shapes.
+In 2015, the same company, BMD, slightly modified the logo, making the lines even wider.
+However, the concept has not changed: the designers have kept black-and-white minimalism and classic, simple shapes.

-Having lost the background, the inscription has not lost its attractiveness.
-It has the simplest design, but this does not prevent it from being recognizable and memorable.
-The emblem’s utilitarian style balances out other, more striking elements of visual identity, including iconography.
+Although the background has been removed, the inscription has not lost its attractiveness.
+Although it has the simplest design, it remains recognizable and memorable.
+The emblem’s utilitarian style balances out other, more striking visual identity elements, including iconography.

 The word “SONOS,” written in black capital letters, is a mirrored ambigram.
-This means that you can read it in any position – even upside down.
+This means you can read it in any position, even upside down.

 Font and Colors